SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 # Pony Pyramid

 Twilight rushes over to Sugarcube Corner without even a minute to sort out her bed mane.
 Starting her morning with an urgent summons to Pinkie Pie’s bedroom meant she had no time to waste.
 As soon as she reaches the bakery, she teleports upstairs to save precious minutes and knocks on Pinkie’s door.
-“I’m here Pinkie!”
+“I’m here, Pinkie!”
 She knocks again and hears a squeaking noise, having missed the door opening.
 Her hoof was now caught in Pinkie’s mane.

 “Hi Twilight!”
 Pinkie pulls the panicking pony into her pad promptly.

 Inside, Twilight finds the rest of her friends already present and gathered in a circle around an easel.
-On it is a pad of paper, with the first page reading, ‘Pinkie’s Super Duper Friend Making Business Plan.’
+On it is a pad of paper, with the first page reading: ‘Pinkie’s Super Duper Friend Making Business Plan.’
 Pinkie pushes her along to her designated seat between Rarity and Applejack.

-Rarity gasps, “My word Twilight!
+Rarity gasps, “My word, Twilight!
 What happened to your poor mane?”

 Twilight sighs sharply, “I just got out of bed.”
 She considers if rushing so hard was a mistake, then considers she was still the last one to arrive.
 Pinkie zips back to her to put a cupcake and cup of juice in her hooves, then zaps over to the easel.
 Twilight asks Rarity, “Do you know what Pinkie wanted us to get here so early for?”

 Rarity opens her mouth to answer but gets a nudge from Rainbow, letting her know, “Shh, she’s starting!”

 With everypony sitting down and ready for her presentation, Pinkie points to the pad of paper resting on the easel.
 “Good morning, everypony!
 My name is Pinkie Pie, and I’m here to present my super duper proposal for how we can make as many friends as possible!”